licheng0794/PatientChemodose_prediction/README.md

 The goal of the project is to develop a model to predict chemodose

 I run model selection and compared performance for different models, such as Random forest, Gradientboosting and LSTM.
-The feature importance is also calculated for the models.
+The feature importance was also calculated for the models.